juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+CustomTypeface has been removed.

+**Possible Issues**

+Code that interacts with CustomTypeface will fail to compile.

+**Workaround**

+There is currently no workaround.
+If you were using CustomTypeface to implement typeface fallback, there is a new API, Font::findSuitableFontForText, that you can use to locate fonts capable of rendering given strings.

+**Rationale**

+The CustomTypeface class is difficult/impossible to support with the new HarfBuzz Typeface implementation.
+New support for automatic font fallback will be introduced in JUCE 8, and this will obviate much of the need for CustomTypeface.

+>>>>>>> 94454123d6 (Typeface: Implement platform typefaces using Harfbuzz hb_font_t)

+## Change

 The Android implementations of Typeface::getStringWidth(), getGlyphPositions(), and getEdgeTableForGlyph() have been updated to return correctly-normalised results.
 The effect of this change is to change (in practice, slightly reduce)